jaywink/ansible-diaspora/README.md

 ## Diaspora* versions supported

-Currently this role supports the current stable (0.5.x) releases and the development branch.
+Currently this role supports the current stable (0.6.x) releases.
+Anything else might work but is not tested.

 When diaspora* pushes out a new release or major changes to the develop branch, it is possible this role will start to fail.
 Please [follow the author](https://iliketoast.net/u/jaywink) on diaspora* for news and updates regarding this role.